Introduction to the Numerous Cassava Products (47 By-Products)

 White and yellow garri made of cassava

 Garri is a popular edible food in West Africa, particularly in Nigeria.
+As the most popular cassava product in Nigeria, it is the cheapest and most eaten staple in the country.

 It is produced from cassava tubers and involves several steps: washing and peeling, crushing, fermentation, dewatering, and frying.